 - Indoor Concert ticket: $ 80

-General living costs are also below national average:
+General living costs are also below the national average:

 - Cable TV: $ 70/mo